tessnorman/ProcessingScripts/ProcessingScripts/Python/zonal_stats_crop_suitability/README.md

 rasters = arcpy.ListRasters()
 print arcpy.ListRasters()
 ```
 Convert the Uganda subcounty shapefile (**NewUnit**) into raster format.
 (This is the best way to calculate zonal stats when you have tiny spatial features.
-If a subcounty shapefile is used for the zonal stats, the tool doesn't run the calculations for some of the smaller subcounties).
+If a *shapefile* is used for the zonal stats, the tool doesn't run the calculations for some of the smaller subcounties).
 The unique subcounty ID field is 'newUnitID'.
 Use a relatively small output cell size (0.01) since this will make sure the inclusion of all subcounties in the zonal stats calculations.
 Place the output raster in desired directory.
 A new raster called **newUnitRas001** is created and defined as **newUnitRas**.
 ```python
 NewUnit = r"E:/WBG/FirmLocation/Uganda/UgandaGIS/gis_data/Environment/LessFavoredAgLand/newUnitPop_LFAL_WGS.shp"
 arcpy.FeatureToRaster_conversion(in_features=NewUnit, field="newUnitID", out_raster="E:/WBG/FirmLocation/Uganda/UgandaGIS/gis_data/Environment/LessFavoredAgLand/newUnitRas001", cell_size="0.01")